nguyenngocbinh/quantum-mathematics/README.md

 ---

 > *"Quantum computing is not just about faster computation, it's about solving problems that are impossible for classical computers."* - IBM Research

+> *"The future of finance lies at the intersection of quantum computing and risk management."* - Quantum Finance Research

 > Website này được tạo tự động bằng Jekyll và GitHub Pages.